Maximkaaa/galileo/README.md

 # Features

-Galileo is an active WIP, here is the list of the features that are already present (mostly as POC at the moment):
+Galileo is an active WIP, here is the list of the features that are already present:
 * raster tile layers
 * vector tile layers with styling
 * vector geo-data layers (feature layers) with styling
 * 3d view and 3d object rendering
 * user-input handling on layers (mouse only at the moment, touch is WIP)
+* support for different projections and tile schemes
+* high performance

 # Running examples